missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 The reMarkable 2's Book Folio attaches to the device with magnets.
 As with the pen, it feels gimmicky and I'm not super confident about the attachment strength.

 The Supernote A5 X's Canvas Folio attaches to the device using a physical rail.
-The attachment feels pretty sturdy.
+The attachment feels secure.

 In terms of the material, I much prefer reMarkable's cover.
 It feels sturdier and the material feels like it's of a higher quality than Supernote's.